akashdhruv/Multiphysics-Simulations/notes/tasks.md

 - \[ \] `yt` support

 - \[ \] Improve calculation of curvature, make it smoother.
-Current implementation leads to local fluctuations in pressure.
+Current implementation leads to local fluctuations in pressure: https://arxiv.org/pdf/1407.7340.pdf

 - \[ \] Read about turbulence and develop statistical operators for Flash-X and post-processing.